gali1/doh-server/README.md

 This repo is a fork of `doh-proxy`.
 This forked version has the following functions in addition to ones of original version.

 - access control by HTTP Authorization header with bearer token
-- server-side blocking by query names (currently returns NXDOMAIN)
+- server-side blocking by query names (currently returns NXDOMAIN, and supports exact match, suffix match, and prefix match)
 - (TODO:) server-side overriding query names with specific IP addresses
 - (TODO:) configuration file
 - (TODO:) logging